wowiamhere/RailsAPIAngularjs/AngularJsRoRAPI.md

 Now a request to `localhost:3000` or to `http://www.yourWebsite.com` is handled by the `index` method` of the `angular_data` controller within the `api module`.
 Some refractoring within the `~/app/views` and we'll launch the server to take a look.

-## 1.3 ~/app/controllers/rails_objects_controller.rb
+## 1.3 the controller at `~/app/controllers/rails_objects_controller.rb`

+With this code, [Rails] makes the backend call to the database.
+We will not be using this code, but rather have [AngularJs] make it's own front end calls via it's own API within a module (below)

+## 1.4 Preparing ~/app/views

 For this tutorial, we will be leaving the scaffolded code provided by [Rails] and lay AngularJs next to it for contrast.

-## 1.4 Preparing ~/app/views

 We will be displaying the data fetched by [AngularJs] next to the rendering of an [Active-Record-object] to give an idea of the versatility of AngulaJs.

 ### 1.4.1 Set Up [Bootstrap]